soerlemans/awx/README.md

-# AWX
+# Awx

-Awx is an acronym for "Awk With eXtensions".
+Awx is an acronym for "AWK With eXtensions".
-It is meant to be an improved version of AWK with some more shiny features and the ability to add extensions/libraries, whilst aiming to be a drop in replacement for POSIX AWK.
+Awx is aimed to be a drop in replacement for AWK with some added extensions (this goal is very similar to GNU AWK).

 Goals Awx aims to achieve:

 - Be fast
-- Add features to make AWk scale better for bigger projects
+- Add features to make AWK more powerful
-  - Add scoping to variables
+  - Optional local scoping for variables
+  - Default arguments and keyword arguments
+  - Add namespaces
 - Maintain POSIX AWK compatibility

-## Features

-Our aim is to implement the following features in AWX:

-- Default arguments
+- Expand on the standard library
+- Support reading of common formats
-- Assignable rules
+  - CSV
-- Nested rules
+  - JSON
-- Byte compilation
+  - XML
-- Modules
+  - etc

 ## Getting AWX